luciferldy/AnimatorSample/README.md

 Android animation sample contains `animation` , `animator` , `fragment transition` , `activity transition`

+Now I strongly recommend that you should read [https://github.com/lgvalle/Material-Animations/](https://github.com/lgvalle/Material-Animations/).
+That article introduce the usage of android transition framework.
+You will get the point of enter, return, exit, reenter, etc.

 ### Animation

 Use `xml` or `Animation` subclass to implement effect rotate, transition, alpha and scale.